besmera/Class-Slides/README.md

 The gulpfile.js file I provided is set up for additional support of [MathJax](http://mathjax.org/) from [mathjax-lazyload](https://github.com/Dashed/mathjax-lazyload).
 It's supported for HTML generated pages with a lot of math (LaTeX) elements.

 In the future, I'll provide variations of gulpfile.js.

+This project replaces/deprecates [grunt-pandoc](https://github.com/Dashed/grunt-pandoc); a workflow I used to use.